StereoVLA: Enhancing Vision-Language-Action Models with Stereo Vision: Limitation and Future Work

 \section{Limitation and Future Work}

-Despite promising results, our work has several limitations.
-First, the image resolution of 224×224 yields limited performance on small objects.
-Adopting a higher resolution while balancing the computational cost is an important future direction.
-Second, the model does not yet capture long-horizon temporal dependencies, restricting more complex manipulation task execution.
-Third, the evaluation was performed on a single embodiment (the Franka arm).
-However, our method itself is not specific to any particular robot and can be applied to a wide range of embodiments.
+Despite promising results, our work has two main limitations.
+First, the input resolution of 224×224 constrains performance on small objects; exploring higher resolutions while balancing computational cost is an important direction.
+Second, the model does not yet capture long-horizon temporal dependencies, which limits its ability to solve more complex, multi-stage tasks.